Trail accessibility reports for certain trails in East Bay Regional Park District parklands

 - Tilden's Lake Anza in Berkeley

-Beach wheelchairs, intended to provide a means for wheelchair users to travel across the beach, are available free of charge on a first-come, first-served basis.
-They require an assistant to push and are not intended to enter the water.
-To arrange for use of a chair, call the park office prior to visiting.
-Arrangements will be made to bring the chair out to the beach.
+Beach wheelchairs, intended to provide a means for wheelchair users to travel across the beach, are available for free on a first-come, first-served basis.
+They are not intended to enter the water.
+To reserve a chair, call the park office prior to visiting.
+A staff member will bring the chair out to the beach.
 It takes approximately 15 minutes to prepare the chair.
 Staff will give a brief orientation of the chair's use and arrange a time for the chair to be returned.

 Roberts Regional Recreation Area in the Oakland hills is home to the only specially designed barrier-free playground in the Bay Area and one of the largest playgrounds of its kind in the state.